aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/nation/government/a-prayer-for-the-royal-family-of-king-george-iii-1810.html.md

 <td style="vertical-align:top;">
 <div class="english">
-bless, preserve, guard, and assist
-&nbsp;
-our most gracious sovereign lord,
+May he bless, preserve, guard, assist exalt, and highly aggrandize, our most gracious Sovereign lord,
-King GEORGE the third,
+King GEORGE the Third,
-our most gracious Queen CHARLOTTE, their royal highness GEORGE Prince of Wales, the Princess DOWAGER of Wales, and all the ROYAL FAMILY;
+our most amiable Queen CHARLOTTE, his Royal Highness GEORGE Prince of Wales, the PRINCESS of Wales, and all the ROYAL FAMILY;
 </div></td></tr>